CRESYM/colib0.github.io/pages/models/regulations/governor/GovSteamEU/index.md

 passing the dead-band $$\Delta \omega_\mathrm{db}$$, it is used as input for the proportional $$K_\mathrm{\omega\,cor}$$ [4] [6].

+The output of the island mode does not pass through the electrohydraulic transducer because it is an analog/mechanical controller, whereas the output of the PID controller of the grid connected mode is an electric signal.

 #### Grid connected mode ($$f$$-part)

 In grid connected mode, the input is the measured electrical frequency